Zooce/vexation/README.md

 ## Marble Movement and Captures

 A player's marble can hop over opponents marbles but cannot hop over their own marbles.
-If a marble lands exacly on an opponent's marble the opponent's marble is considered "captured" and is moved back to its base.
+If a marble lands exactly on an opponent's marble the opponent's marble is considered "captured" and is moved back to its base.

 ---

 ## Running the game

 Download or clone this repository, install [Rust](https://rust-lang.org), and running `cargo run` at the root of the directory.
+Optionally use the `--features bevy/dynamic` flag to speed things up a bit if you have nightly installed.

 ---